Back to Blog

 REIstacks Authentication System: Secure Multi-Tenant Cookie-Based JWT Authentication

-REIstacks utilizes a comprehensive cookie-based JWT authentication system designed specifically for multi-tenant environments.
+REIstacks used a comprehensive cookie-based JWT authentication system designed specifically for multi-tenant environments.
 This approach solves the complex challenge of secure authentication across subdomains while maintaining user sessions.

 Architecture Overview